Beware, this is a long post. I’m really trying to finish up my story so I made my topic larger this time. It may have been a bad idea…

 The therapist raised her eyebrows a bit.
 I don’t think many of her patients have that response.
 “Ok, then that’s our goal.
 Let’s run!”

 First things first though.
 I had to walk.
-I practiced with parallel bars a few times.
+Like on the first day, I practiced with parallel bars a few times.
 I would walk between the bars with my right hand on the right bar supporting and balancing myself.
 My left arm was in a straight sling so it just hung at my side.
 The therapist would walk on my left side, the weaker side, and Dan would walk on my right.
 We would inch the length of the bars then turn around and return to the wheelchair.

 The wheelchair was always with me when we walked.
 If we weren’t going in a small area, like the parallel bars, Dan would always push the wheelchair with me so that I could rest at any time.
 The therapists were very good about monitoring my level of fatigue.